cvmfs/cvmfs/doc/developer_doc/20-codestyle-and-git-contribution.md

 ### Branch naming policy

-The name of the branch should be self-exanatory with a prefix (listed below) that describes the general nature of the work done within the branch, e.g. `fix-openssl3-workaround`.
+The name of the branch should be self-explanatory with a prefix (listed below) that describes the general nature of the work done within the branch, e.g. `fix-openssl3-workaround`.
 It might be useful to add the issue number as a postfix to the branch name, e.g. `fix-catalogXattr#2900`.

 |Type|Prefix|